tomrausch/kubernetes_public/doc/Deploy Applications On Kubernetes.md

-# Deploy Applications In Kubernetes
+# Deploy Applications On Kubernetes

 --------